olayinka3405/Data-Cleaning-with-Python/README.md

 ## Summary
 This project demonstrates my competence in Python for data transformation and extraction.
-Using a hotel booking dataset, I performed data cleaning, transformation, and visualization to prepare the data for further analysis in business intelligence tools like Power BI.
+Using an hotel booking dataset, I performed data cleaning, transformation, and visualization to prepare the data for further analysis in business intelligence tools like Power BI.

 ## Methodology
 The methodology followed in this project includes: